 Known as the “art of eight limbs,” Muay Thai makes use of your fist, knees, legs, and elbows to deliver blows.
 While BJJ focuses more on ground defensive and attacking styles, most Muay Thai’s moves get executed standing up.

 Muay Thai delivers some of the most devastating strikes from a standing position.
 That’s because strikes start from below and draw power as they move upward.
 That’s true for punches, which generate power from the hips, and kicks.
 In particular, kicks are extra powerful due to their specific execution in Muay Thai.
-One may even go as far as to claim it’s among the most powerful moves in the world of martial arts.
+One may even go as far as to claim it’s among the most powerful moves in the world of martial arts for self-defense.

 Though all these are suggestive of an offensive sport, which, don’t get us wrong, Muay Thai definitely is.
 However, for all its combative foundations, it also uses some of the best defensive moves in the industry.
 Outside of strikes, there are throws and trips to slow an opponent down or prevent them from attacking.
 These are particularly useful moves if an attacker outmatches you in size.